 It could have been a Tales from the Crypt homage of some class, but The Vault doesn’t bring home the bacon.
 Entertaining to a point, but it should have been so much more.

-From Letterboxd: Two estranged sisters are forced to rob a bank in order to save their brother.
+Letterboxd summary: Two estranged sisters are forced to rob a bank in order to save their brother.
 But this is no ordinary bank.

 Ratings from around the web